TanStack/virtual/docs/api/virtualizer.md

 ) => void | (() => void)
 ```

 An optional function that if provided is called when the scrollElement changes and should implement the initial measurement and continuous monitoring of the scrollElement's `Rect` (an object with `width` and `height`).
 It's called with the instance (which also gives you access to the scrollElement via `instance.scrollElement`.
-Built-in implementations are exported as `observeElementRect` and `observeWindowRect` which are automatically configured for you by your framework adapter's exported functions like `useVirtualizer` or `createWindowVirtualizer`.
+Built-in implementations are exported as `observeElementRect` and `observeWindowRect` which are automatically configured for you by your framework adapter's exported functions like `useVirtualizer` or `useWindowVirtualizer`.

 ### `observeElementOffset`